-The Vital Records Division houses birth certificates dating back to August 1874.
-Birth records become public 100 years after the date of birth.
+The Vital Records Division maintains open and closed birth certificates dating back to 1874.

-"To protect and enhance the health, safety, and well-being of District of Columbia residents by promoting evidence-based best practices in health regulation, high standards of quality care and implementing policies that prevent adverse events."
+The Board of Medicine enhances the health, safety, and well-being of District residents by promoting best practices in health regulation, high quality care and implementing preventive policies.

 The DC Board of Medicine regulates the practice of Surgical Assistance by evaluating an applicants qualifications for license and recommending regulations, standards, and procedures.